PfisterDaniel/ioBroker.apple-find-me/docs/en/README.md

 Apple Find Me Connector is a ioBroker-Adapter to get the current locations and other metrics of connected Apple devices.

-It work's without 2-Factor-Authentication (2FA) and retrive all connected devices include family devices.
+It work's without 2-Factor-Authentication (2FA) and retrive all connected devices.

 ## Configuration
 ![ConfigImage](https://raw.githubusercontent.com/PfisterDaniel/iobroker.apple-find-me/master/images/config.png)